AshFoster/pontoon-game/README.md

 - __Quit Screen__

     - This is shown when the user selects to quit whilst in-game.
-It asks them if they're sure they'd like to quit.
+It asks them if they're sure they'd like to quit with the options y/n.
+If the user enters something else then a validation error is raised and they are told that their input is invalid and to try again.
     - Its purpose is to allow the user to have a second chance decision on quitting in case they've changed their mind, or selected quit by accident.

         ![Quit Screen](assets/images/quit.JPG)